wso2/docs-is/en/docs/guides/user-mgt/tenant-wise-config.md

-# Tenant-Wise Email Sender Configuration
+# Manage Tenant-Wise Email Sender Configurations

 When handling notifications such as the ones given below, the email-sender configuration needs to be changed in `<IS-HOME>/repository/conf/deployment.toml`.